sygic-travel/android-sdk/README.md

 	}
 }
 ```
-Note that `transitive` is set to `true` - this is neccessary since the library has it's own dependencies.
+Note that `transitive` is set to `true` - this is necessary since the library has it's own dependencies.

-###Download from Github
+### Download from Github
 Download zipped project from our [Github](https://github.com/sygic-travel/android-sdk).
 The project's
 `sdk` directory can be added to your own project as a new module.
 Then add dependency to your
 application module `build.gradle` file: